 Role at ANSTO

-Dr Jitendra Mata is an instrument scientist co-responsible for the QUOKKA small-angle neutron scattering instrument (since July 2014) and Kookaburra ultra-small-angle neutron scattering instrument (since March 2017) at ACNS.
+Dr Jitendra Mata is an instrument scientist for the Kookaburra ultra-small-angle neutron scattering instrument (since March 2017) at ACNS and a local contact for the Quokka small-angle neutron scattering instrument (since July 2014) .
 Dr Mata has been at ANSTO for about eight years; working as a research scientist and coordinator at ANSTO Minerals for three years, and as a postdoctoral research fellow at the ACNS (formerly known as Bragg Institute) for two years.
 He also worked as a postdoctoral research fellow at The Australian National University with Prof. John White for three years.

 Dr Mata’s research concerns complex soft materials and has had industrial relevance since his PhD, being sponsored by such well-known organizations as ANSTO Minerals; S.C.
 Johnsons, USA; Orica Ltd, Australia; several dairy and food industries in Australia and overseas; as well as the University Grant Commission of India.

 He has investigated several areas of soft condensed matter science, such as surfactant and block copolymer solutions, emulsions, food proteins, and mineral processing fluids.
 His present interest is to study the nanostructure of starch, and food proteins; and to understand the interaction of block copolymers and ionic liquids.

 Previously, he investigated the colloid and interfacial science-related problems in mineral extraction; studied the milk protein micelle and the behaviour of food proteins during conditioning; worked on the surfactant/protein structures at the air water interface, and the nano and micro structure of explosive high internal phase emulsions.